OpenC3/docs.openc3.com/_docs_v5/4_guides/ruby_scripting_best_practices.md

 ## Further Reading

-Please see the [Scripting Guide]({{site.baseurl}}/docs/v5/scripting) for the full list of available scripting methods provided by COSMOS.
+Please see the [Ruby Scripting Guide]({{site.baseurl}}/docs/v5/ruby-scripting) for the full list of available scripting methods provided by COSMOS.